 - have or have had liver problems, including hepatitis B or C virus infection.

 - have heart problems, smoke, or have diseases that increase your risk of heart disease such as high blood pressure, high cholesterol, or diabetes.

-- medicines used to treat hepatitis viruses such as interferon or ribavirin.
+- medicines to treat hepatitis viruses such as interferon or ribavirin

 How should I take EPZICOM?

-- Take EPZICOM exactly as your healthcare provider tells you to take it.
+- Take EPZICOM exactly as your healthcare provider tells you.

 - EPZICOM may be taken with or without food.